medsuet/Xcelerium-IC-Design-Training/Faisal/Readme.md

 - TCL (for running TCL scripts)
 - Spike ( for running Assembly files)

+### Directory Structure

+- **Combinational Multiplier**
+  - Contains design and test related to combinational multiplier.

+- **Lab1 Basic C Programming**
+  - Contains tasks and lab exercises related to basic C programming.

+- **Lab2 Advance C Programming**
+  - Contains tasks and lab exercises related to advance C programming.

+- **Lab3 Shell Scripting and makefile**
+  - Contains tasks and lab exercises related to shell scripting and makefile.

+- **Lab4 Tcl Scripting**
+  - Contains tasks related to the use of tcl files.

+- **Lab6 Assembly Task**
+  - Contains tasks and exercises related to assembly programming.

+- **Lab7 Python Tasks**
+  - Contains tasks and exercises related to Python programming.

 ### Cloning the Repository

 To clone the repository, use the following command: